Don-JonSolo/Python-3-Summer-2022/README.md

 # Python-3-Summer-2022
-Python 3 code and projects to refamiliarize myself with Python before starting a Masters of Data Science in Fall 2022.
+Python 3 coding projects and lessons from Codecademy's Learn Python3, gaining the certificates from beginner to advanced.